VeinDevTtv/flex/MUSIC_BOT_GUIDE.md

    - **Playback errors with YouTube links**:
      - Try using the `/search` command instead of direct links
      - Some YouTube videos may have restrictions that prevent bots from playing them
+     - Use artist name and song title instead of URLs for better results

    - **"Cannot find module" errors**:
      - Run `npm install` to ensure all dependencies are installed